SkiFire13/master-thesis/chapters/background/6-strategy-improvement.typ

 // TODO: does this need to explain progress relation too or can we assume
 // it from the fact a valuation is induced by a pair of strategies?

-#lemma("optimal strategies")[
+#theorem("optimal strategies")[
   Let $G = (V_0, V_1, E, p)$ be a parity game with a relevance ordering $<$, $sigma$ and $tau$ be two strategies for respectively player 0 and 1 and $phi$ a valuation function for $(G, sigma, tau)$.
-  $sigma$ is optimal against $tau$ if $forall u in V_0. forall v in u E. phi(v) lt.curly.eq phi(sigma(u))$.
+The strategy $sigma$ is optimal against $tau$ if $forall u in V_0. forall v in u E. phi(v) lt.curly.eq phi(sigma(u))$.
 Dually, $tau$ is optimal against $sigma$ if $forall u in V_1. forall v in u E. phi(tau(u)) lt.curly.eq phi(v)$.
 ]

+// TODO: What is the role of optimal strategies and tau/sigma?

 // TODO: Small example of strategy iteration?

 === Local algorithm

 The strategy improvement algorithm has the downside of requiring to visit the whole graph.
 In some cases this might be an inconvenience, as the graph could be very large but only a small portion may need to be visited to determine the winner of a specific vertex of interest.
-For an extreme example, consider a disconnected graph, in which case the winner of a vertex only depends on its connected component and not the whole graph.
+For an extreme example, consider a disconnected graph, in which case the winner of a vertex only depends on its connected component and not on the whole graph.

-The local strategy iteration algorithm @friedmann_local fills this gap by performing strategy iteration on a _subgame_, a parity game performed on a subgraph of the main game, and providing a way to determine whether this is enough to infer the winner in the full game.
+The local strategy iteration algorithm @friedmann_local fills this gap by performing strategy iteration on a _subgame_, a parity game defined as a subgraph of the main game, and providing a way to determine whether this is enough to infer the winner in the full game.
 It may happen that the winner is not immediately decidable, in which case the subgame would have to be _expanded_.
 To do this we will need to define what a subgame is, how to expand it and what is the condition that decides the winner on a vertex.

 #definition([$U$-induced subgames])[